Backdoor Attacks in Peer-to-Peer Federated Learning: Backdoor Defense

-In Figure~\ref{fig:defense1} c) we study the effectiveness of using two separate clipping norms as a defense strategy against poisoning.
-The attack success is 0\% percent, while model accuracy remains high at 96\%.
-Our two-norm defense is the only defensive strategy we are aware of that provides effectiveness against backdoor attacks.
-Despite clipping requiring more rounds to converge, we observed that attack success increases with more rounds of training in Section~\ref{section:longTraining}, so our defense operates under a stronger setting for the attacker.
-Additionally, since the local model norm weighs the contribution of the local model and peer updates in real deployments, it can also be used as a configuration for the level of trust in the neighbors updates versus a node's own model.
-The defense can also be extended by using different weights for the neighboring peers, based on the level of trust a node has for its neighboring peer.
-We leave this as an exploration for future work, in addition to testing the impact of poisoning attacks and defenses in peer-to-peer federated learning using other datasets and model architectures.
+Our two-norm defense is the only strategy we are aware of that is effective against P2PFL backdoor attacks, and it obtains better accuracy under attack than Trimmed Mean and gradient clipping.
+The main insight behind the defense is that the trusted local model of a node is given a higher weight, while the peer models are assigned lower weight, limiting their contribution to the node's final model.
+The defense can be extended by using different weights for neighboring peers, based on the level of trust a node has for each peer.
+We leave this as an exploration for future work, in addition to testing the impact of poisoning attacks and defenses in P2PFL using other datasets and model architectures.